This is my whole approach to teaching, this is my whole methodology. The methodology for exponential growth.

 The path to success that was so wide and so exhilarating in the beginning, slowly but surely starts to close in, get narrower, and then it disappears.

-I get people reporting about this all the time: this is real and this is an overwhelming experience in self-help especially.
+I get people reporting about this all the time: this is real and this is an overwhelming experience in, especially, self-help.
 Good results in the beginning, no results after a while.
 In meditation, in healing, in growth.

 Your life isn’t going anywhere… You are sitting in your car in a parking lot, not going anyplace.
 When, after so long, sitting in a stationery car, waiting for it to move, you finally figure out that the pedals are some kind of levers, and you put one foot on the break and one foot on the gas, the car will finally start to move.

 Amazing, isn’t it?
-Amazing, was my first experience driving: being intoxicated by the feeling of my power: the car is moving because I am pressing a pedal with my foot.
+Amazing, was my first experience driving: feeling intoxicated by the feeling of my power: the car is moving because I am pressing a pedal with my foot.
 For me that was my first real experience of having any power.
+I was 3ö years old.

 Correcting mistakes, eliminating mistakes causes change and you are afraid of change